AOsman0/note-taker/README.md

 # note-taker

-Modify starter code to create an application called Note Taker that can be used to write and save notes
+Modify starter code to create an application called Note Taker that can be used to write and save notes.

 # Installation